rajsandilya/Capstone/README.md

  Pricing calculations are extremely complex in Pharma world.
 During the customer onboarding process a Wholesaler is lacking a baseline price predicting model.

 #### Research Question:
- Here, I will be creating a baseline price prediction model that will help Wholesaler's sales representatives while onboarding the customers (retail pharmacies).
+ In this project, I will be creating a baseline price prediction model that will help Wholesaler's sales representatives in contract negotiations while onboarding the customers (retail pharmacies).

 #### Data Sources:
  * National Average Drug Acquisition Cost (NADAC) from Medicaid.gov